-Optical-label switching (OLS) is a promising technology for meeting the challenge posed by the rapidly increasing Internet traffic [1].
-Recently emerging multimedia conferencing and streaming applications call for multicast functions in IP routers and in future optical routers.
+The optical label switching router effectively combines the unicast and multicast-capable linecards to achieve packet forwarding with scalable multicast and optical regeneration.
 While various architectures have been proposed for optical-layer multicasting, scalability is still an issue.
-Optical switching fabrics based on broadcast-and-select suffer excessive losses and require a large number of switching elements (typically N2) [2].
-While introducing one-to-many (multi-) wavelength conversion solves the first problem, a non-blocking multicast switching architecture is still expensive due to the large number of active components required [3].
+Optical switching fabrics based on broadcast-and-select suffer excessive losses and require a large number of switching elements (typically $N^2$ ) [4].
+While introducing one-tomany (multi-) wavelength conversion solves the first problem, a non-blocking multicast switching architecture is still complicated due to the large number of active components required [5].

-We propose a limited multicast switching architecture by modifying our previously reported OLS router architecture [4].
+We propose a limited multicast switching architecture by modifying our previously reported OLS router architecture 6.
 Fig. 1 is a simplified illustration, in which the OLS router has 4 input fibers and 4 output fibers.
 Each fiber carries 2 wavelengths.
-The third fiber acts as a fixed length buffer to support the contention resolution scheme [5].
+The third fiber acts as a fixed length buffer to support the contention resolution scheme [6].
 The fourth fiber acts as a multicast port.
 When a packet that requires multicast arrives at the OLS router, the switch control forwards the payload to the multicast port and instructs the multi-wavelength converter (MWC) to copy the payload onto multiple wavelengths that successively forward the payload to multiple output ports of the AWGR.
-The limitation of this scheme lies in the fact that a multicast packet must go through contention resolution if other multicast packets are occupying the multicast port.
-In other words, the architecture is not designed to support 100% multicast packets.
-However the proposed architecture can effectively support both unicast and multicast packets without relying on bulky and lossy multicast router architectures that require broadcast-and-select on all ports.
-If the multicast service demand increases, the proposed architecture can also upgrade unicast linecards (unicast wavelength converters) to multicast linecards (MWC) without affecting every linecard.
+The limitation of this scheme lies in the fact that a multicast packet must go through contention resolution if other multicast packets.
+However the proposed architecture can effectively support both unicast and multicast packets without relying on bulky and lossy multicast router architecture can also upgrade unicast linecards (MWC) without affecting every linecard.